AppImageCommunity/AppImageUpdate/README.md

 ## Components

 * `AppImageUpdate`: GUI application to update AppImages with
-* `appimageupdatetool`: Command line tool to update AppImages with (does the same as the above)
+* `appimageupdatetool`: Command line tool to update AppImages with (AppImageUpdate does the same)
-* `validate`: A tool to check signed AppImages (AppImageUpdate has this built in)
+* `validate`: Command line tool to validate the integrity of the signature built into an AppImage (AppImageUpdate has this built in)

 ## Motivation